£14.99 – £28.49

 Height: 2 – 5 metres

-Characteristics: Intense aromas, mango, cherry, Sativa-type architecture, purple variants, strong energising effect
+Characteristics: Intense aromas, mango, cherry, Sativa-type architecture, purple variants, energising

 Grow Type: Greenhouse or outdoors

-A Sativa-type landrace employed by Naga communities in the highlands of Ukhrul, Manipur for commercial production of ganja.
+A cannabis landrace cultivated for commercial ganja prodution by Naga communities in the highlands of Ukhrul, Manipur for commercial production.

 Fields in the Ukhrul region are grown on a very large scale.
 Most cultivation occurs in the border highlands near Burma (Myanmar), but for the urban markets of India and Bangladesh.
 Buds are typically allowed by farmers to be heavily seeded.